carlos8f/salty/README.md

   Options:

     -h, --help                 output usage information
-    -t, --to <email>     email address to encrypt for. (must be imported first. default: self) -n, --nonce <nonce>  use a specific nonce (base64-encoded) -m, --message        compose a message instead of using [infile] (implies -a) -s, --sign           sign the message to reveal/prove our identity -a, --armor          output as a PEM to STDOUT
-    -g, --gist           upload encrypted result as a gist -F, --force          ignore warnings and do it
-    -D, --delete         delete the original file after encryption
+    -t, --to <email>           email address to encrypt for. (must be imported first. default: self) -m, --message              compose a message instead of using [infile] (implies -a) -s, --sign                 sign the message to reveal/prove our identity -H, --header <key: value>  add a custom header (repeatable) -a, --armor                output ASCII armor to STDOUT -g, --gist                 upload encrypted result as a gist -F, --force                ignore warnings and do it -D, --delete               delete the original file after encryption
 ```

 ### salty decrypt